White Antelope (Cheyenne chief): Legacy

 His body was found in the riverbed of Sand Creek, and desecrated by soldiers who cut off his nose, ears, and scrotum; his scrotum was reportedly made into a tobacco pouch.
 A blanket that he was wearing when killed was stolen by an American soldier.
 In the later half of the 20th century, descendants of White Antelope attempted to receive reparations for his killing, as promised in the Little Arkansas Treaty following the massacre.

 Historian Ari Kelman writes that the death of many chiefs in the massacre, including White Antelope, was a loss at a "critical moment" for the tribe, and the impact "reverberated across generations."

+County Road 54, also known as Chief White Antelope Way, near the site of the Sand Creek massacre.

 White Antelope's blanket became known as the "Chief White Antelope blanket".
 It was placed on display at the Laboratory of Anthropology in 1937.
 The blanket was later dated to around 1864.
 As of 2021, the blanket is still held by the Laboratory of Anthropology, now known as the School for Advanced Research.
 The museum views its role as functioning as a steward "of the blanket for the Cheyenne and Arapaho community and Chief White Antelope and Sand Creek descendants," and brings it to gatherings of the Cheyenne every two years.

 County Road 54, near the site of the massacre, is named "Chief White Antelope Way".

 White Antelope's death song has become associated with the Sand Creek massacre.
 Versions have been sung in a number of remembrances of the massacre, including a performance by Northern Cheyenne singers on November 29, 2002, at the state capitol in Denver, at a 2008 interment of remains from the massacre repatriated to the Cheyenne, and in 2020 at the Sand Creek massacre commemoration.